 - In the case of children, medical advice should always be sought and foods should not be restricted without the guidance of a dietitian as this may result in a nutritionally inadequate diet and poor growth

 - Elimination and challenge diets are not always easy, so it is better to get the support you need rather than just give up.

 You should not avoid foods or food groups for an extended period without seeking professional advice, to ensure that your diet remains nutritionally sound.
 Because both allergy and intolerance tends to occur with frequently eaten foods, the best plan is always to eat the widest possible variety of foods in your diet and not to progressively eliminate more and more foods.
 The reintroduction stage of the diet is just as important as the exclusion in order to get a clear reliable diagnosis.

 Should I still take a test for food intolerance?

 No, do not be tempted to do this.
-Recent NICE (National Institute of Clinical Excellence) guidelines recommend AGAINST tests such as IgG testing, Vega testing, hair analysis and kinesiology because the results are unreliable and not based on sound thorough scientific evidence.
+Recent NICE (National Institute for Health and Clinical Excellence) Guidelines recommend AGAINST tests such as IgG testing, Vega testing, hair analysis and kinesiology because the results are not relevant or based on sound scientific evidence.

 Your general practitioner or practice nurse may have an interest in food intolerance or may be able to refer you to a dietitian specialising in food intolerance. .
 If you wish to see a private registered dietitian you can find one by contacting the British Dietetic Association www.bda.org, where you can also check the qualifications of all registered dietitians.